mienaikoe/ziyu/Chapters/9_Chapter.md

 "If you choose not to... we have a way to steal all of your fun."

-Kip stared at hae, not knowing whether to run or say something.
+Kip stared at hae with cold eyes, nothing he wanted to say would be helpful.

 Setre chimed in with glee, "We hunt you down and kill you."